Withdrawals

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of your semester, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the semester, you earn all the assistance that you were scheduled to receive for that semester.

-Withdrawal from the College after Deadline
+Withdrawal from the College after the Deadline